-During the year, the Quality Governance Team, led by the Director of Care, Quality and Governance, have been responsible for finalising the longstanding project of aligning the governance systems across the Group.
-This project has involved the alignment of policies, procedures, guidelines and controlled documents, resulting in a more consistent delivery of clinical services within the Group.
-This has also ensured that the Cranstoun Group continues to comply with all requirements of regulated activity as stipulated by the CQC as well as emerging guidance from Department of Health, Public Health England and NICE.
+During the year, the Quality Governance Team, led by the Director of Care, Quality and Governance, have been responsible for overseeing and maintaining policies, procedures, guidelines and controlled documents.
+This has ensured that the Cranstoun Group continues to comply with all requirements of regulated activity as stipulated by the CQC as well as emerging guidance from Department of Health, Public Health England and NICE.